therapy wellness center

 The residency begins in the summer and runs for 12 consecutive months, covering a full season each of fall, winter and spring sports.
 The curriculum combines educational hours, 1:1 mentoring hours, on-field/athletic venue experiences and patient care clinic hours with sports physical therapy patients.

-Residents are employed in a full-time benefitted position by AHGL.
+Residents are employed in a full-time benefited position by Adventist Health Glendale.

 Residency Goals